Trip from Gilbert, AZ to Beaver Dam, AZ

 Visit websitePlace data sourced from public business listings.
 Hours and availability may vary.

-5 decision points cluster between mile 2.5 and 283.2 — GPS handles the exact turns, but know they're coming.
+5 of 375 decision points cluster between mile 2.5 and 283.2 — GPS handles the exact turns, but know they're coming.
 Your lane choice matters more than the turn itself.

 Turn left toward US 60 West: Phoenix